Tutorial

 plt.xticks(rotation=90); #optionally rotate the xtick labels

 Now that we can see the extent of the tiles, we'll pick a single tile in this area to download.
-For this example, I'll choose the tile "724000_1985000" towards the southern part of the site, including both land and sea.
+For this example, specify the tile 726000_1986000 towards the southern part of the site, including both land and sea.

-again to check that this file successfully downloaded to the expected location.
-Alternatively you could go into your file explorer.
+We can check that this file successfully downloaded to the expected location.
+Alternatively you could look in your file explorer.

 Exploring point cloud data with laspy